Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 As stated earlier, people like myself have learned various languages for many reasons.
 I learned French because I love phonetics and the ‘intriguing culture’ it projects.

-I became personally attached to it because of the sound, and everything about it stimulates my interest.
+I became personally attached to it because of the sound, and everything about it stimulated my interest.

-One more thing that spurs me on to study French was cultural awareness.
+Cultural awareness was another factor spurring me to study French.
 A career in French was never my priority.

 I can tell you that my own decisions to learn various languages have little to do with career opportunities.

-It was merely an accidental instead of planned that I’d made my career in foreign languages.
+It was merely an accident instead of planning that I’d made my career in foreign languages.

-All of these contributed to my commitment I put in and the eventual success in studying French.
+All of these contributed to the commitment I put in and my eventual success in studying French.
 That is what passion demands.

 How are you connected to that interest?
 What is the spark that anchors your connection so well?